I remember when I started to learn how to drive a stick-shift car. There was a lot of cursing, sweating, & stress involved.

 - How can you optimize your website to rank higher on them?

-Over the course of the next year, you’re going to see these articles pop up – their title will always begin with “Real Estate Website Technology 101” and they will each be focused on one of the specific topics mentioned above.
+Over the course of the next year or so, you’re going to see these articles pop up – their title will always begin with “Real Estate Website Technology 101” and they will each be focused on one of the specific topics mentioned above.

 Their cover photo will also always be consistent – it will have a turquoise overlay like this (but the background image will change):